PLSQL-Capstone-Projects-AUCA-2024/Tue_Cardinalz_Course_Management_System/README.md

 # Course_Management_System OVERVIEW

-## The provided documents in the main branch outline the design and objectives of a course management system aimed at streamlining tasks for university lecturers, here are some insights of the whole progect:
+## The provided documents in the main branch outline the design and objectives of a course management system aimed at streamlining tasks for university lecturers.
+## Here are some insights of the whole progect:
 <br>